 The good news is, the pen market is robust, and many vendors are concerned about the impact their products have on the environment.
-Several options are composed of either recycled paper, a corn-based plastic, or a combination of both.
-In addition to being composed of natural and recycled material, these pens are also biodegradable, and have a unique look and feel.
+Several options are composed of recycled paper, a corn-based plastic, or a combination of both.
+In addition to being composed of natural and recycled material, these pens are biodegradable, and have a unique look and feel.

 A Shirt Made from Soda Bottles